friesentyler/GirlfriendTetris/Deployment/README.md

 (although for a quick rundown after that you will need to run `cdk bootstrap` assuming you don't have an already existing CDKToolkit stack and then run `cdk synth` then finally `cdk deploy`, to destroy the stack run `cdk destroy`)

+You will want to deploy the two stacks separately, one generates the certificate "CertStack" and one provisions the resources "DeploymentStack".
+After deploying CertStack via `cdk deploy CertStack` you will need to update the `CERTIFICATE_ARN` in the .env file so that it matches

+but before the deployment finishes you will need to add a CNAME record to IONOS (delete the old one if it exists, do it for the apex domain and the www one) manually.
+While the cdk deploy is still running navigate to ACM in AWS and copy the CNAME name and CNAME value.
+Go back to IONOS and use these in a new CNAME record.
+The cdk stack should finish deploying and say that the certificate was issued.
+However, you will only have to do this once when you initially deploy the CertStack.
+From then on only deploy the DeploymentStack.

+When you run the DeploymentStack it should spit out a custom domain target.
+We need a CNAME record in ionos with host set to "www" with the value set to the output from the DeploymentStack. this should theoretically not change between deployments.
+Also we need a redirect record in IONOS to forward traffic from girlfriendtetris.com to www.girlfriendtetris.com.
+This is because
+IONOS doesn't support apex CNAME records, so we have a bit of redirection hell.

 # Welcome to your CDK Python project!

 This is a blank project for CDK development with Python.